Revitalizing Multivariate Time Series Forecasting: Learnable Decomposition with Inter-Series Dependencies and Intra-Series Variations Modeling: Experiments

 \subsection{Model Analysis}

-\textbf{Ablation study of Dual attention module} We conducted ablation experiments across five datasets, including ETTh1, Traffic, Electricity, Solar-Energy, and Weather, to validate the performance enhancement introduced by our `Auto-regressive self-attention' and `Channel-wise self-attention' components. `Channel' means we only used `Channel-wise self-attention'. `Auto' means we only used `Auto-regressive self-attention'. `w/o All' means we simply replace the `Auto-regressive self-attention' and `Channel-wise self-attention' components with a linear layer.
+\textbf{Ablation study of dual attention module} We conducted ablation experiments across five datasets, including ETTh1, Traffic, Electricity, Solar-Energy, and Weather, to validate the performance enhancement introduced by our `Auto-regressive self-attention' and `Channel-wise self-attention' components. `Channel' means we only used `Channel-wise self-attention'. `Auto' means we only used `Auto-regressive self-attention'. `w/o All' means we simply replace the `Auto-regressive self-attention' and `Channel-wise self-attention' components with a linear layer.

 We observe substantial performance improvements in Table~\ref{t:ablation of structure} introduced by the `Auto-regressive self-attention' and `Channel-wise self-attention' components. `Auto-regressive self-attention' brings an average of 19.02\% of MSE to decrease across five datasets compared to using linear layer, and `Channel-wise self-attention' achieves 21.09\% improvement.
 Moreover, their synergistic integration yields further enhancements in model performance, getting an average 25.03\% of MSE decrease, reaching an optimal level.
-This attests to the efficacy of both design elements and once again validates our hypothesis, namely, appropriately modelling inter-series dependencies and intra-series variations in multivariate time series can yield better predictive performance.
+This attests to the efficacy of both design elements and once again validates our hypothesis, namely, appropriately modeling inter-series dependencies and intra-series variations in multivariate time series can yield better predictive performance.

-\textbf{Superiority of trainable 1D convolutional kernel over moving average kernel.} To better emphasize the advantages of our trainable 1D convolutional kernel with weights initialized using a Gaussian distribution, in comparison to conventional moving average kernels, we conducted an extensive experiment.
-Given that DLinear arguably represents the most prominent instantiation utilizing a moving average kernel for trend information extraction, and achieves performance comparable to other state-of-the-art methods with the mere use of two simple linear layers, we select it as our baseline.
-For comparison, we substitute its moving average kernel with our trainable 1D convolutional kernel, denoting the modified model as LD\_TL if the kernel is set to trainable, else LD\_UTL if the kernel is set to untrainable.
+\textbf{Superiority of Learnable Decomposition Module over Moving Average Kernel.} To better emphasize the advantages of our Learnable Decomposition Module with weights initialized using a Gaussian distribution, in comparison to conventional Moving Average Kernel, we conducted an extensive experiment.
+Given that DLinear arguably represents the most prominent instantiation utilizing a Moving Average Kernel for trend information extraction, and achieves performance comparable to other state-of-the-art methods with the mere use of two simple linear layers, we select it as our baseline.
+For comparison, we substitute its Moving Average Kernel with our Learnable Decomposition Module, denoting the modified model as LD\_TL if the kernel is set to trainable, else LD\_UTL if the kernel is set to untrainable.